cobitislab/LOH-scripts/README.md

 # RnB
 R'n'B(ioinformatics)

-Collection of R scripts used for bioinformatic processing of data used for my PhD project.
+Collection of R scripts used for bioinformatic processing of data in my PhD project.